 Whether treating TB in urban India, or in rural Cambodia, we follow the World Health Organization-approved DOTS model (Directly Observed Therapy, Short-course).
 Standardized in 1993, the model recommends that every patient takes medication under the supervision of an observer.
 This ensures that each patient undergoing treatment completes the 6-month course, a crucial step in preventing the patient from developing MDR-TB, a more virulent and dangerous form of tuberculosis.
 The majority of tuberculosis treatment organizations worldwide now follow the DOTS regimen.
 We’ve taken the DOTS model two steps further:

 1) We’ve taken DOTS treatment centers into the heart of the slums, rather than have patients travel to government hospitals or other clinics far away from home.
 With our model, patients can walk around the corner to receive treatment, making it much easier for them to adhere to their treatment schedule.
-Simply by placing our centers close to our patients’ homes, less than 3 percent of our patients skip doses on a given day to less than 3 percent.
+Simply by placing our centers close to our patients’ homes, we’ve been able to reduce the number of patients who skip doses on a given day to less than 3 percent.

 In short, our model incorporates the most up-to-date methods for patient treatment, making our clinics some of the most efficient in the world.
 Click through this section to learn more about what we do and who we are.